+Glenwood was no rural backwater; this was a real hotel.
+With surrounding infrastructure no less.
 Nice place to visit, no?
-This was no low-class rustic operation.
 Yet only 30 years later, it was all gone.

 Before the train, the only way to get to Glenwood was via Charles McKiernan's tortuous toll road on the ridge above.
 The State proposed to build a highway through the Santa Cruz Mountains for which Mr. Martin offered a "free survey" suggesting that the "best" possible route went right through Glenwood!
 The Highway opened in 1916.
-Three years later it was paved with 5" of steelreinforced concrete (left), paid for out of the US military budget!
+Three years later it was paved with 5" of steel-reinforced concrete (left), paid for out of the US military budget!